UniversalDependencies/docs/_el/feat/Case.md

 ### <a name="Gen">`Gen`</a>: genitive

 Genitives prototypically mark possessors and arguments of deverbal nominals.
-In Modern Greek it is the case of the indirect object (typically with verbs of giving and saying).
+In Modern Greek, it is the case of the indirect object (typically with verbs of giving and saying).
 A handful of verbs and adverbs require a direct object in the genitive case.

 #### Examples